Panther Crossing

 Roads and Florida Panthers

 The Florida panther is an endangered population of America's large cat also known as pumas, mountain lions, or cougars.
 As the panther population increased from a few dozen in the 1980s to over 200 adult cats today, collisions with vehicles have increased and are one of the leading causes of panther deaths.
-In 2019, 23 of the known panther deaths were attributed to vehicle strikes.
 Entire litters have been known to die in vehicle collisions.

 Picture